-There were three instances of non-compliance noted for this item during the site assessments of Dallas Executive Airport.
-Cutter and North Texas Aviation need easily accessible and clearly labeled spill kits in their hangars.
-Cutter also must train their employees on the proper storage and disposal of oily rags.
-In all other instances maintenance activities were performed under cover or away from a storm drain where possible.
+There were no cases of non-compliance noted for this item during the facility inspections at Dallas Executive Airport.
+Maintenance activities were performed under cover or away from a storm drain where possible.
 Drip pans were used when necessary, and spill kits were placed in appropriate locations, MSDSs were easily accessible, daily visual inspections were performed, spent rags and wipes were disposed of properly, and temporary berms around drains were used correctly.